scorum/scorum/doc/plugin.md

 How plugins work
 ----------------

-All plugins in the `libraries/plugins` directory are iterated over by `CMakeLists.txt` and placed in a CMake environment variable `STEEMIT_INTERNAL_PLUGINS`, which is used to create a runtime-accessible list of available plugins used by the argument parsing.
+All plugins in the `libraries/plugins` directory are iterated over by `CMakeLists.txt` and placed in a CMake environment variable `SCORUMIT_INTERNAL_PLUGINS`, which is used to create a runtime-accessible list of available plugins used by the argument parsing.

 Similarly, `external_plugins` is set aside for third-party plugins.
-Just drop plugin code into `external_plugins` directory, `make steemd`, and the new plugin will be available.
+Just drop plugin code into `external_plugins` directory, `make scorumd`, and the new plugin will be available.

 There is a plugin in `example_plugins` called `hello_api` which is a working example of adding a custom API call.